Harald-U/istio-on-minikube-handson/docs/exercise1.md

 1. Download Istio 1.24.2:

     **Note: On bwLehrpool** you can skip this step, Istio 1.24.2 is already downloaded in the `student` home directory!
+There is also a directory `istio` which is a symbolic link.
 In this lab you will NOT work in the PERSISTENT directory.

     ```
 	curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.24.2 TARGET_ARCH=x86_64 sh -